 - During vEGU21: Gather Online, all sessions will run in the new EGU virtual PICO (vPICO) session format, which will offer the opportunity to address a truly worldwide and diverse audience.
 Sessions will be divided in time blocks of about 20 abstracts each.
 All time blocks will start with 2-minute presentations by all authors who have abstracts in that time block, moderated by a chairperson.

-- Following the 2-minute presentations, each abstract will have a breakout webinar during which questions to individual authors can be posted.
-Attendees will see all breakout webinar links in the online programme so that they can visit multiple authors during the remaining session time.
+- Following the 2-minute presentations, each abstract will have a breakout chat during which questions to individual authors can be posted.
+Attendees will see all breakout chats in the online programme so that they can visit multiple authors during the remaining session time.
 At the same time, the central webinar space will be turned into a meeting where a moderated discussion can take place.
 After the 2-minute presentations, each author will be available for chats and further discussion.

 - For the 2-minute presentations, authors are asked to upload a single slide (*.pdf, *.ppt/pptx) at least 24 hours prior to the session’s start summarizing the essence of the research in the meeting abstract to anchor their presentation.

 - Union Symposia and Great Debates will take place as webinars and will be recorded for on-demand viewing.
 Questions can be asked through the Q&A and speakers will answer orally.

 - Medal lectures will take place as webinars and will be recorded for on-demand viewing.